HiPerCoRe/KTT/OnboardingGuide.md

 The native KTT API is available in C++.
 Users who prefer Python have an option to build KTT as a Python module which can then be imported into Python.
 The majority of KTT API methods can be afterward called directly from Python while still benefitting from the performance of the KTT module built in C++.
 It is also possible to implement custom searchers and stop conditions directly in Python.
-Therefore, users can take advantage of libraries available in Python but not in C++ for more complex searcher implementations, e.g., using a python-based machine learning framework.
+Therefore, users can take advantage of libraries available in Python but not in C++ for more complex searcher implementations, e.g., using a Python-based machine learning framework.
 The majority of functions, enums and classes have the same names and arguments as in C++.
 A small number of limitations is described in the follow-up subsection.

 #### Python limitations